keithwhor/NtSeq/README.md

 ```

 (The [node.js version](https://www.npmjs.com/package/ntseq) has some useful
-additional tools.)
+additional tools as compared to the web version.)

+### Web

-In order to use NtSeq on a webpage, download `ntseq.js` from this repository and include it in a script tag, like so (assuming it is in the same directory as your page):
+In order to use NtSeq on a webpage, download `ntseq.js` from the `web` folder of
+this repository and include it in a script tag, like so (assuming it is in the
+same directory as your page):

 ```javascript
 <script src="ntseq.js"></script>
 ```

+If you're new to writing web applications, a sample page that uses NtSeq is
+available as `index.html` (in the `web` directory).

+### Quick Usage

 The `Nt` namespace contains two constructor methods, `Nt.Seq` and `Nt.MatchMap`.
 You can use these by calling:

 ```javascript
 // Create and put data into a new nucleotide sequence